ehm435/ehm435/README.md

 I am a **Junior Computer Engineer** recently graduated from the University of Almería.
 I focus on **Data Engineering** and **Information Technology**, with a practical background in cybersecurity.

-I enjoy building things that work—whether it's an ELT pipeline, a data model, or even repairing electronics in my spare time.
+I enjoy building things that work whether it's an ELT pipeline, a data model, or even repairing electronics in my spare time.

 ---